martinkauppinen/markau.dev/content/posts/thoughts-on-shells.md

 Of course, `zsh` having a bunch of fancy plugins and eye-candy wasn't the only good[^2] thing about it.
-Oh my zsh is often the thing listed online in articles and blog posts as _the reason_ to switch to zsh, but I don't think that's even the most compelling reason. `zsh` just has some saner defaults and configurations that `bash` either lacks, or does a poor job recreating.
+Oh my zsh is often the thing listed online in articles and blog posts as _the reason_ to switch to `zsh`, but I don't think that's even the most compelling reason. `zsh` just has some saner defaults and configurations that `bash` either lacks, or does a poor job recreating.